CRYORIG C7 Review (Page 2 of 4)

 Overall dimensions are 97mm in length and width, and 47mm in height with the fan attached, making the CRYORIG C7 quite the thin cooler.
 Comparatively, the Noctua NH-L9x65 is slightly smaller in terms of footprint, with a 95mm length and width.
 However, it makes up for it with a taller height of 65mm with the fan attached.
 According to CRYORIG, the C7's heatsink will fit into practically every mini ITX motherboard without any issues due to RAM clearance or PCI Express interference.
 As both of the prominent CPU producers, Intel and AMD, have specified "Keep Out Zones", where only components under a certain height restriction can be placed on the motherboard in this location, the CRYORIG C7 was designed to work with these rules.
 The weight with the fan attached is 357g, which is only slightly heavier than the Intel stock cooler of 330g.
 It is definitely one of the lighter CPU coolers we have seen, as the Noctua NH-L9x65 is heavier at 413g with the fan attached.

 Out of the base of the C7 spur two heatpipes on each side.
 They bend out and go back through the array of fins on each side.
 This effectively makes four heatpipes in total.
 This symmetrical design also means mounting the C7 can be mounted in either of two orientations without worrying of affecting cooling performance.
 The heatpipes are 6mm in diameter, and like the base, is a copper core with a nickel plating on the outside.
-Heatpipes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of alcohol.
+Heatpipes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of the fluid inside.
 The heatpipes are aligned in an alternating manner to spread out the heat in the single array of radiating fins.
 These pipes along with the fins and the fan attached should be able to dissipate heat quite well, at least in comparison to the stock options, but we will see if this is true in our performance tests.

 As you see from the side, this is the array of fins.
 A total of 57 fin pieces are seen here, with an approximate surface area of 25mm in height and 97mm in width for each.
 Accounting for both sides of the cooling fins, we have a total of around 0.27 square meters, which is small but reasonable, considering the tiny-tot size of the CRYORIG C7.
 This is similar in surface area to the Noctua NH-L9x65.
 It should be noted fins have larger cutouts to allow for the bends of the heatpipe, so actual surface area of the fins may be lower.
 The low-profile fins are trapezoidal like in shape, with a few extra edges near the top.
 This is presumably to hold the plastic clips in place for the fan.
 Finally, all the fins have small metal spacers near the middle portion in between each fin to ensure the fins do not compress upon each other in transit or in daily use.
 This keeps the 1.2mm of space between the fins constant, allowing for better airflow between them, and thus better heat dissipation.